Traffic Light and Stop Sign Control

 Before using Traffic Light and Stop Sign Control, you must:

-- Ensure that forward-facing cameras are unobstructed (see Cleaning Cameras and Sensors) and calibrated (see Drive to Calibrate Cameras).
+- Ensure that forward-facing cameras are unobstructed (see Cleaning a Camera) and calibrated (see Drive to Calibrate Cameras).
 Traffic Light and Stop Sign Control depends on the ability of the cameras to detect traffic lights, stop signs, and road markings.

 - Ensure that the latest version of maps has been downloaded to Model Y. Although Traffic Light and Stop Sign Control primarily uses visual data received from the vehicle's cameras, greater accuracy is achieved when using the most recent map data.
 To check which version of maps is currently downloaded, touch .
 You must connect to a Wi-Fi network to receive updated maps (see Map Updates).